The First National Bank of Elk City

-The First National Bank Of Elk City in Oklahoma printed $56,800 dollars worth of national currency.
-A production number that low doesn’t save room for many survivors.
-Currency from this bank will be rare.
-This national bank opened in 1901 and stopped printing money in 1909, which equals a 9 year printing period.
-That is obviously a very short period of time.
-During its life, The First National Bank Of Elk City issued 4 different types and denominations of national currency.
+The First National Bank of Elk City in Kansas printed $341,810 dollars worth of national currency.
+That is a pretty standard output.
+However, some types of currency from this bank could still be rare.
+This national bank opened in 1906 and stopped printing money in 1935, which equals a 30 year printing period.
+That is a fairly normal lifespan for a national bank.
+During its life, The First National Bank of Elk City issued 8 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Elk City was located in Beckham County.
-It was assigned charter number 5766.
+For the record, The First National Bank of Elk City was located in Montgomery County.
+It was assigned charter number 8145.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com